uyuni-project/uyuni/README.md

 The test (features) are grouped by: core-features and secondary(idempotent) feature.

 For the group of the **core-feature**, the order is relevant.
-Furthermore this feature are by design not idempotent, and serve to create a basic testing env.
+The core-features are by design not idempotent, and serve to create a basic testing env.

 The **secondary features** can be run XX number of times, and the order is irrelevant.